Feeding Your Newborn Baby: Expert Tips & Tricks

 If your baby has pain with spitting up, very forceful vomiting, isn't feeding well or has green blood in his/her vomit, please contact your provider.

-How To Help a Baby With Gas?
+How to Help a Baby With Gas

 Gassiness is common in babies.
 If it doesn't bother your baby, you don't need to treat it.
 If your baby is fussy or uncomfortable, try bicycling the legs or massaging baby’s tummy.
 A warm washcloth or bath can also soothe your baby's tummy.
 If your baby is formula-fed, let bubbles settle before feeding.
 Burping also helps by eliminating bubbles of air that travel through the gut.
 Gas drops are safe but not always effective.
-If you baby has gas along with signs of severe pain, feeding difficulty or abdominal stools, contact your doctor.
+If you baby has gas along with signs of severe pain, feeding difficulty or abnormal stools, contact your doctor.